pesintta/vdr-plugin-vaapidevice/README.txt

 		if set don't use the hardware decoders
 	NO_MPEG_HW=1
-		if set don't use the hardware decoder for mpeg1/2 STUDIO_LEVELS=1
+		if set don't use the hardware decoder for mpeg1/2
-		if set use studio levels with vdpau (deprecated use setup)

     only if alsa is configured
 	ALSA_DEVICE=default